1,000 women in entertainment announce plan to combat harassment

 Major donors to the fund include Reese Witherspoon, Shonda Rhimes, Oprah Winfrey, Jennifer Aniston, Meryl Streep, Steven Spielberg and Kate Capshaw, according to the fundraiser page.

-Hollywood agencies ICM Partners, William Morris Endeavor, United Talent Agency and Creative Arts Agency have each donated $1 million or more.
+Hollywood agencies ICM Partners, William Morris Endeavor, United Talent Agency and Creative Artists Agency have each donated $1 million or more.

 The National Women's Law Center will house the fund and distribute resources, including lawyers and public relations professionals that will work with the Center's Legal Network for Gender Equity "to provide assistance to those ready to stand up," the fundraiser page said.